 Sometimes people mistake “taking care of themselves” with only “taking care of themselves in the present.”

-But, it’s also important to realize that some actions which might relax you momentarily, may compromise your future well-being in significant ways.
+But, it’s also important to realize that some actions – which might relax you momentarily – may compromise your future well-being in significant ways.

 People use drugs or alcohol because they find the effects pleasurable or desirable in the here and now.

 If you were just doing what you “felt like,” you might decide to go on a large junk food binge.